My 7-year-old daughter has been diagnosed with strep throat four times in six months. Should we consider having her tonsils removed?

 Children can still get strep throat after having their tonsils removed.
 But for some children with recurring strep throat, tonsillectomy reduces the frequency and severity of strep throat infections.

-Tonsillectomy is an elective surgery except in three situations, all of which are relatively rare: cancer of the tonsil, bleeding of the tonsil and airway obstruction by the tonsils.
+Tonsillectomy is an elective surgery except in three situations, all of which are relatively rare: cancer of the tonsils, bleeding of the tonsils and airway obstruction by the tonsils.

 See more Expert Answers

-- Paradise JL.
-Tonsillectomy and adenoidectomy in children: Indications and contraindications. http://uptodate.com/home.
-Accessed July 3, 2014.
+- Paradise JL, et al. Tonsillectomy and/or adenoidectomy in children: Indications and contraindications. https://www.uptodate.com/home.
+Accessed Feb.
+22, 2017.